ppbrown/ai-training/README.md

 * Easier-to-understand flow(for me, anyway) for the actual training

-* Full training config gets coped alongside the resulting model
+* Full training config gets copied alongside the resulting model

 # Drawbacks